JerryBeGood/Press-Review-AI/.ai/prd.md

 - ID: PRSR-012
 - Title: Deleting a scheduled press release
-- Description: As a user, I want to be able to delete a scheduled press release to stop it from being generated.
+- Description: As a logged-in user, I want to be able to delete a scheduled press release to stop it from being generated.
 - Acceptance criteria:
   - The system asks for confirmation of deletion.
   - Upon confirmation, the press release is removed from the scheduled list and is no longer generated.

 - ID: PRSR-013
 - Title: Manually generate a press release on demand
-- Description: As a user, I want to be able to manually generate the current press release regardless of the schedule.
+- Description: As a logged-in user, I want to be able to manually generate the current press release regardless of the schedule.
 - Acceptance criteria:
   - There is a ‘Generate now’ button in the press release list and in the press release details view.
   - After clicking, the generation process starts with immediate progress feedback.